grpc/proposal/A14-channelz.md

 #### Socket Options

-At this low level in the gRPC stack, the implementation difference begin vary more greatly.
+At this low level in the gRPC stack, implementation differences become more significant.
 Each OS or platform may have differing amounts of socket information available.
 To address these differences, each socket option name and value is expressed as a string.